wger-project/docs/docs/production/docker.rst

 The easiest way to deploy this application to prod is to use a reverse proxy like nginx or traefik.
 You can change the port this application exposes and reverse proxy your domain to it.
-For this just edit the "nginx" service in docker-compose.yml and set the port to some value, e.g. `"8080:80"` then configure your proxy to forward requests to it, e.g. for nginx (no other ports need to be changed, they are used only within the application's docker network):
+For this just edit the "nginx" service in docker-compose.yml and set the port to some value, e.g. ``"8080:80"`` then configure your proxy to forward requests to it, e.g. for nginx (no other ports need to be changed, they are used only within the application's docker network).

+There is also an example with Caddy, a webserver that can automatically generate SSL certificates for you and is very easy to use.

-Also notice that the application currently needs to run on its own (sub)domain and not in a subdirectory, so `location /wger {` will probably only mostly work
+Also notice that the application currently needs to run on its own (sub)domain and not in a subdirectory, so ``<domain>/wger`` will probably only mostly work.

 If you get CSRF errors